Home

 Albatros C.II

-The C.II used the wings and landing gear of the earlier C.I but was fitted with a short nacelle rather than a conventional fuselage.
+It featured wings and landing gear from the earlier C.I model but was distinguished by a short nacelle instead of a traditional fuselage.

-The nacelle housed a 150 hp (112 kW) Benz Bz.III engine in a pusher configuration with a two-bladed propeller.
+This nacelle housed a 150 hp (112 kW) Benz Bz.III engine in a pusher configuration, driving a two-bladed propeller.

-The tail structure used an open frame with a conventional fin and rudder.
+The tail structure of the C.II utilised an open frame design with a standard fin and rudder configuration.

 Specifications